Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 ### Article 15.
 Independent review of thesis

-1. Independent review is a mandatory process before a doctoral student\'s thesis is submitted for defense at the Thesis Evaluation Council of the training institution.
+1. Independent review is a mandatory process before a doctoral student's thesis is submitted for defense at the Thesis Evaluation Council of the training institution.
 No later than 06 months from the time the doctoral student completes the thesis submission procedure after being approved by the professional unit, the